[4 minute psychology]

 How amateurs react to overwhelm

 Unlike professionals, amateurs give up when the going gets tough.
-Beautifully captured in Maureen McHugh and Austin Kleon’s infographic below – hitting the dark night of a project’s soul is normal.
+Beautifully captured in Maureen McHugh and Austin Kleon’s infographic below – hitting the long dark night of a project’s soul is normal.
 But amateurs don’t understand this.
-They understand ‘tough’, ‘difficult’ and ‘overwhelm’ as painful proof they can’t do it.
+They think ‘tough’, ‘difficult’ and ‘overwhelm’ is painful proof they can’t do it.

 The only thing worse that an ugly suspicion you aren’t good enough, is having that suspicion confirmed.